Fife: Geography

 Fife is divided into 22 wards, each electing council members of the Fife Council.

 Fife is a peninsula in eastern Scotland bordered on the north by the Firth of Tay, on the east by the North Sea and by the Firth of Forth to the south.
 The route to the west is partially blocked by the mass of the Ochil Hills.
 Almost all road traffic into and out of Fife has to pass over one of four bridges, south on the Forth Road Bridge (public transport and cyclists only) and Queensferry Crossing, west on the Kincardine Bridge or north-east via the Tay Road Bridge, the exception being traffic headed north on the M90.
 Tolls were abolished on the Tay Road Bridge and Forth Road Bridge on 11 February 2008.

 There are extinct volcanic features, such as the Lomond Hills which rise above rolling farmland, and Largo Law, a volcanic plug in the east.
 At 522 m, the West Lomond is the highest point in Fife.
 The coast has fine but small harbours, from the industrial docks in Burntisland and Rosyth to the fishing villages of the East Neuk such as Anstruther and Pittenweem.
 The large area of flat land to the north of the Lomond Hills, through which the River Eden flows, is known as the Howe of Fife.

+Pollen analysis from sites in North-East Fife suggests a decline in arable production and the regeneration of woodland over an extended period in the early centuries of the first millennium.